SSWConsulting/SSW.Rules.Content/rules/scrum-master-support-po/rule.md

 type: rule
 tips: ""
 title: Does your Scrum Master support the Product Owner?
-seoDescription: learn how the scrum master can support the product owner
+seoDescription: Learn how a Scrum Master can effectively support a Product Owner in Agile projects by guiding backlog management, stakeholder engagement, sprint planning, and risk management.
+This rule outlines best practices to ensure smooth collaboration and successful product delivery.
 uri: scrum-master-support-product-owner
 authors:
   - title: ""